uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-provider-configuration.md

 ##### General

-The Portal-Gateway creates a corresponding Router and Service for each container.
+The Uniport-Gateway creates a corresponding Router and Service for each container.

 A server instance is automatically attached to the Service, and the Default Rule is assigned to the Router if no Routing Rule has been defined in the Labels.

 !!! warning "Docker Service Discovery"

-    For Docker Container Service Discovery to work, `/var/run/docker.sock` must be mounted in the Portal-Gateway.
+    For Docker Container Service Discovery to work, `/var/run/docker.sock` must be mounted in the Uniport-Gateway.
 It is important that `docker.sock` has permission 666 (`sudo chmod 666 /var/run/docker.sock`).
 In this regard, there are [some security aspects](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html#rule-1-do-not-expose-the-docker-daemon-socket-even-to-the-containers) to consider.

 ??? example "Example of a Dockerfile for the Organization Microservice"